By Meghan Vivo

 Sometimes advocating for your child in public school may not be enough.
 Despite your best efforts, public schools may not be able to meet your child’s needs.
 In these situations, many parents enroll their child in a specialized school for children with learning disabilities or special needs.

-Schools like Southeast Journeys help teens with Asperger’s and autism achieve academic and social success through small class sizes, experiential learning, and social skills training.
+Schools like Southeast Journeys help teens with Asperger’s to achieve academic and social success through small class sizes, experiential learning, and social skills training.
 As a non-public school, Southeast Journeys is able to create an Individualized Learning Plan for each student based on thorough assessments and modifications suggested through Individualized Education Plans.
 The school accurately evaluates a child’s learning and knowledge based on measures other than standardized end-of-grade tests.

-If you’re looking for a new school for a child with autism or Asperger’s, ask yourself these questions:
+If you’re looking for a new school for a child with Asperger’s, ask yourself these questions:

 - What is the average IQ of students at the school?